 Tantra is a path for people wanting to know themselves, deepen awareness within themselves and celebrate all aspects of life.
-The word has been used to describe a wide range of practices and traditions from the Kashmir Shaivism and Buddhist Vajrayana to more new age practices that include psychotherapeutic approaches and bioenergetics.
-It has been translated variously as “the weave”, “method” or “technique”.
+The word has been used to describe a wide range of practises and traditions but translates as “method” or “technique”.
 The essence of the path is that it is not so concerned with philosophies about life as the direct experience of it, itself.
-It gives us methods to directly experience ourselves and actualize our potential.
-It is not so much a believer’s world but one of alchemy and a knowing that comes from living.
+It gives us methods to directly experience ourselves and actualise our potential.
+It is not a believer’s world but one of alchemy and a knowing that comes from living.

 Tantra is inclusive

 Not necessarily, some of the techniques can be quite physical, or involve facing fears and becoming more present.
-It’s not always easy, but they all point toward you as your natural self, there is a stripping away of false shells of being we have surrounded ourselves with rather than needing to add something to become “enlightened”.
-Sometimes this can leave us a little shaky because we are accustomed to the comfort of our beliefs, ultimately it leads to a deeply satisfying state which is more rested in our true nature.
+It’s not always easy, but they all point you towards your natural self.
+Rather than trying to add something to you in order to make you “enlightened”, these methods strip away the false ways of being with which we have imprisoned ourselves.
+Sometimes this can leave us a little shaky as we are accustomed to the comfort of our beliefs – ultimately, however, they leads to a more deeply satisfying and engage way of living.

 Because of the social repression of sex in most culture, the popular view of tantra is it all about sex e.g “I heard sting did it, and it lasted 8 hours…”.

-The act of lovemaking in all its facets (quiet breathing and passionate ravishing of the other) is included in tantra but it is certainly not limited to that.
-In the classic text the Vigyan Bhairav Tantra there are 112 methods for awakening, and only 6 of these are directly related to the sexual act.
+The act of lovemaking in all its facets (quiet breathing and passionate ravishing of the other) is included in tantra but it is certainly not limited to that!
+In the classic text the Vigayn Birav Tantra there are 112 methods for awakening, and only 6 of these are directly related to the sexual act.

-However, life is deeply sexual, the whole energy of life can be seen as sexual energy, of creativity, as the interplay of consciousness and love, masculine and feminine energies.
-When we expand the limited concepts of sexuality to include all of the interplay of life then we can state that tantra is about awakening through sexuality.
+Having said all that, life is deeply sexual.
+The whole energy of life can be seen as sexual energy, of creativity, as the interplay of consciouness and love, the dance of masculine and feminine energies.
+When we expand the limited concepts of sexuality to include all of the interplay of life within that, then we can state that tantra is about “awakening through sexuality”.